-WOW did it make a difference!
-Through implementing a cleaning schedule, I was able to eliminate cleaning stress and achieve more balance as a new mom.
+Once I finally bit the bullet and finally implemented a cleaning schedule, I was able to eliminate cleaning stress and achieve more balance as a new mom.
 My organized system tells me what needs to be done each and every day of the year.
 I don’t have to think about it anymore, I just look at my schedule and do what it tells me to do.
 And the best part is, I usually only need about an hour to get it done each day.
 In fact, if I do it FIRST THING in the morning, I am more productive for the rest of the day.
-My cleaning schedule helps me clear my mind and make time for things that matter most.
+My house cleaning schedule printable helps me clear my mind and make time for things that matter most.

-I’ve been using my cleaning schedule for over a year and a half now, and it really works!
+I’ve been using my cleaning schedule for over a two years now, and it really works!

 Today I’m making it available to you – for free.
 Here’s what you do:

 Step 1: Download your FREE house cleaning schedule printable

 - Daily, Weekly, Monthly, and Yearly Schedules that you can customize to fit your own needs

 - Examples of how to best utilize the cleaning schedule

 - Recipes for making household cleaners without toxic chemicals

 Step 2: Print your house cleaning schedule printable